ericamarie9016/FEMA_Hazards/README.md

 - pandas

 ## How to run?
 Below is a link to the Binder Environment for this project.
-It will allow you to run the contents of this lab without generating a new environment locally.
+It will allow you to run the contents of this notebook without generating a new environment locally.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ericamarie9016/FEMA_Hazards/HEAD)